pantheon-systems/backbone-abstract-attributes/README.md

 var Person = Backbone.Model.extend({
   // Add a computed hash to your model
   computed: {
-    # methodName : dependent properties
+    // methodName -> dependent properties
     capitalizedName: 'firstname'
   },

-  // name methods the same as the computed hash key
+  // Name methods the same as the computed hash key
   capitalizedName: function() {
-    // add dependent keys as computed hash values this.get('firstname').toUpperCase()
+    // Add dependent keys as computed hash values this.get('firstname').toUpperCase()
   }
 });